MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/expanding-design-canvas.md

 To help you work with a complex conversation path, Virtual Agent Designer provides a variety of tools to make it easier to work with the conversation editor design canvas.
 You can:

 * Increase the size of the design canvas by hiding the Test Virtual Agent and navigation pane.
-* Adjust the position of the design canvas using the horizontal scroll bar.
+* Adjust the position of the conversation path in the design canvas using the horizontal scroll bar.
 * Use the conversation editor's **Zoom in** 8and **Zoom out** buttons to zoom in and out of the design canvas.
 * Use the conversation's **Mini-map** button to orient the current view of the conversation path in the conversation path as a whole.